The Cripple of Inishmaan

 The Cripple of Inishmaan is a dark comedy by Martin McDonagh who links the story to the real life filming of the documentary Man of Aran.

 The play is set on the small Aran Islands community of Inishmaan (Inis Meáin) off the Western Coast of Ireland in 1934, where the inhabitants are excited to learn of a Hollywood film crew's arrival in neighbouring Inishmore (Inis Mór) to make a documentary about life on the islands.
-"Cripple" Billy Claven, eager to escape the gossip, poverty and boredom of Inishmaan, vies for a part in the film, and to everyone's surprise, the orphan and outcast gets his chance.... or so some believe.
+"Cripple" Billy Claven, eager to escape the gossip, poverty and boredom of Inishmaan, vies for a part in the film, and to everyone's surprise, the orphan and outcast gets his chance...or so some believe.

 Synopsis

-"Cripple" Billy Claven is a disabled orphan living with his aunts Kate and Eileen Osbourne on the Irish island of Inishmaan.
-He is regularly ridiculed by the locals for his condition and odd habits, in particular his crush Helen, and is the subject of a rumor that his parents tried to kill him as a baby before they themselves died.
-The only people who show him any sympathy are his personal doctor McSharry and Johnnypateenmike, the town gossip who is attempting to help his alcoholic mother drink herself to death to collect her insurance.
+"Cripple" Billy Claven is a disabled orphan living with his "aunts" Kate and Eileen Osbourne on the Irish island of Inishmaan.
+He is regularly ridiculed by the locals for his condition and odd habits, in particular his crush Helen, and is the subject of a rumor of his parents.
+His adoptive aunts comment on his looks and behaviour, but it is strongly implied they care about him and love him.
+While the townsfolk ridicule him and often behave cruelly towards him, they are not all without sympathy, though it is often well-hidden.

-One day, Billy learns that American filmmaker Robert Flaherty is on a neighboring island filming a documentary about life on the local islands.
-Desperate to escape the toxic needling of the community, who believe his involvement in the documentary is nothing more than a pipe dream, Billy manipulates local fisherman Bobby Bennet into believing he contracted a similar case of tuberculosis that his wife had in order to go to the filming.
-Bobby later informs Kate and Eileen that Billy drowned while returning to town, much to their shock.
+One day, Billy learns from Johnnypatteenmike, the local gossiper, that the American filmmaker Robert Flaherty is on a neighboring island filming a documentary about life on the local islands (the 1934 Irish fictional documentary-ethnofiction film Man of Aran).
+When he learns the Babbybobby Bennet will be transporting Helen and her brother Bartley to Inishmoore, Billy goes to plead with Babbybobby to take him as well.
+Babbybobby initially refuses, but Billy shows him a letter from Dr. McSharry, who is treating him for his various health problems, which states that he has contracted tuberculosis and has about three months to live.
+As Babbybobby's wife Annie died of the same illness, he agrees to take Billy on as a passenger.
+Johnnypateenmike overhears their conversation and demands to see the letter, threatening Babbybobby with divulging his secrets – that he kissed a green-toothed crippled girl in Antrim – to the community.
+Babbybobby loses his temper and throws stones at his head until Johnnypateenmike promises not to tell anyone what he had heard.
+The next day, Babbybobby takes Helen, Bartley, and Billy to see the film set.
+He returns several days later with Helen and Bartley only, informing Billy's aunts that Billy was taken to America for a screen test for a movie about a crippled boy.
+He gives them Billy's letter, in which Billy claims that if he does not write, it is only because he is happy and working hard.

-The news of Billy's apparent death shakes up the small community.
-Kate and Eileen become despondent over what happened; Helen becomes more aggressive, and regularly takes it out on her younger brother Bartley; Johnny feels that his gossip giving has no purpose now that his best listener is gone.
-Fortunately, Billy miraculously returns during a showing of the documentary, having told Bobby to fake his death because he had been picked up by the American producers for another film, an opportunity that, ultimately, didn't pan out like he hoped.
-Unfortunately, the mood is soured when Bobby, having realized Billy's deception, severely beats him with a pipe, despite McSharry confirming moments later that he might have contracted TB prior to traveling stateside.
-Billy is further demoralized when, despite Johnny's attempt to spin a romantic story about his parents' deaths, he overhears his aunts confirming that his parents died trying to kill him, and Johnny had been fronting the money for his medical expenses the whole time.
-His mood is lifted slightly when Helen agrees to a date in the middle of the night in order to preserve her reputation, ending the play there.
+A scene of Billy in America plays out, where Billy has quite a long monologue to his long-dead mother, confessing to missing Ireland and getting more and more ill.
+The scene closes with what looks like Billy dying in the hotel bed.